tensorflow/decision-forests/documentation/installation.md

     ```
     # First, we deactivate our virtualenv, since the Pip script uses a different one.
     deactivate
+    # Build the packages.
     ./tools/build_pip_package.sh ALL_VERSIONS_MAC_ARM64
+    ```

+1. The packages can be found in `decision-forests/dist/`.

+#### Cross-compiling for Intel CPUs

+If you have a MacOS machine with Apple CPU, cross-compile TF-DF for MacOS machines with Intel CPUs as follows.

+1. Follow Steps 1-3 and 5 of the guide for Apple CPUs, **skip Step 4**.

+1. Decide which Python version you want to use and run

+    ```
+    cd decision-forests
+    # This will compile with the latest Tensorflow version in the tensorflow-macos repository.
+    RUN_TESTS=0 PY_VERSION=3.9 TF_VERSION=mac-intel-crosscompile ./tools/test_bazel.sh
+    ```

+1. Build the Pip Packages

+    ```
+    # First, we deactivate our virtualenv, since the Pip script uses a different one.
+    deactivate
+    # Build the packages.
+    ./tools/build_pip_package.sh ALL_VERSIONS_MAC_INTEL_CROSSCOMPILE
     ```

 1. The packages can be found in `decision-forests/dist/`.